 Note that all these tests are implemented with a default alpha of 0.05.
 Regardless of the chosen workflow, it is possible to visualize variables using boxplots and violin plots.
 It is also possible to perform a principal component analysis (PCA) on a selection of variables.
-It provides a histogram of the percentage of variance explained by each principal component (screenplot), as well as buttons for saving and exporting the PCA results, a bivariate diagram of the selected principal components, and circles of correlations.
+It provides a histogram of the percentage of variance explained by each principal component (scree plot), as well as buttons for saving and exporting the PCA results, a bivariate diagram of the selected principal components, and circles of correlations.
 Graphics can be saved as images.

 Case-specific analysis